-- 4.1.4 Part 91 Recommendations.
+- 2.1.4 Part 91 Recommendations.
 Preflight planning requirements for part 91 operators are governed by §§ 91.103 and 91.605.
 (Section 91.1037 is only applicable to part 91K operators.)
-Although not required by regulation, we recommend that part 91 operators and pilots calculate predeparture landing distance performance requirements based on the guidance contained in their AFM. - 4.2 AFM Landing Distance Data.
+Although not required by regulation, we recommend that part 91 operators and pilots calculate predeparture landing distance performance requirements based on the guidance contained in their AFM. - 2.2 AFM Landing Distance Data.
 Operators and pilots should flight plan using the best available information concerning expected destination runway conditions.
 The regulatory requirements referenced in this chapter are intended to represent a minimum level of compliance.
 Compliance with preflight planning regulations is accomplished by using approved data from the AFM.

-- 4.2.1 It is important for pilots and operators to keep in mind that AFM landing performance data is determined during certification flight tests using analysis criteria that are not representative of everyday operational practices.
+2.2.1 It is important for pilots and operators to keep in mind that AFM landing performance data is determined during certification flight tests using analysis criteria that are not representative of everyday operational practices.
 Landing distances determined in compliance with 14 CFR part 25 and published in the AFM do not reflect normal operational landing distances.
-The goal of distances determined during certification tests are to demonstrate the shortest landing distances for a given airplane weight with a test pilot at the controls.
-Flight test and data analysis techniques for determining landing distances can result in the use of high touchdown sink rates (as high as 480 ft per minute) and approach angles of negative 3.5 degrees to minimize the airborne portion of the landing distance.
+The goal of determining landing distances during certification tests is to demonstrate the shortest landing distances for a given airplane weight with a test pilot at the controls.
+Flight test and data analysis techniques employed by some airplane manufacturers for determining landing distances can result in the use of high touchdown sink rates (as high as 480 ft per minute) and approach angles of negative 3.5 degrees to minimize the airborne portion of the landing distance.
 Maximum manual braking, initiated as soon as possible after landing, is used to minimize the braking portion of the landing distance.
-Therefore, the landing distances determined under part 25, § 25.125 and published in an aircraft's AFM are shorter than the landing distances you should expect in normal operations. - 4.2.2 With respect to landing performance data for wet or contaminated runways, the landing distances provided in the AFM may not represent performance that is operationally achievable.
+Therefore, the landing distances determined under part 25, § 25.125 and published in the AFM may be shorter than and not reflect normal operational landing distances.

+- 2.2.2 With respect to landing performance data for wet or contaminated runways, the landing distances provided in the AFM may not represent performance that is operationally achievable.
 This is because the wet or contaminated runway data is usually the result of applying an algorithm to the dry, smooth, hard surface runway data, not on demonstrated aircraft ability.
 In other words, wet and contaminated runway data also may not represent performance that you should expect to achieve in normal operations.
-The fact that the short distances achieved during flight testing are not usually repeatable during normal operations, along with many other variables affecting landing distance, is taken into consideration in the preflight landing performance calculations by requiring a significant safety margin in excess of the unfactored AFM landing distance that would be required under those conditions. - 4.2.3 To summarize, landing distance information provided by the AFM, determined in compliance with part 25 during aircraft flight testing is aimed at achieving and recording the shortest landing distance possible and is not representative of everyday operational practices.
+The fact that the short distances achieved during flight testing are not usually repeatable during normal operations, along with many other variables affecting landing distance, is taken into consideration in the preflight landing performance calculations by requiring a significant safety margin in excess of the unfactored AFM landing distance that would be required under those conditions. - 2.2.3 To summarize, landing distance information provided by some manufacturers in the AFM, determined in compliance with part 25 during aircraft flight testing is aimed at achieving and recording the shortest landing distance possible and is not representative of everyday operational practices.
 The distances reported have been demonstrated in flight tests with a test pilot at the controls using techniques not typically used by pilots in normal operations.
 Both NTSB and FAA data identify the failure of pilots and operators to assess actual required landing distances to account for slippery or contaminated conditions or any other changed condition existing at the time of landing as a significant causal factor in landing overruns.
 Even when predeparture flight planning requirements have been satisfied, we strongly recommend that pilots perform a TOA landing distance assessment prior to landing.

-CHAPTER 5.
+CHAPTER 3.
 TIME OF ARRIVAL (TOA) LANDING DISTANCE ASSESSMENT